Free Resources

 This factsheet provides an introduction to the various protections that are in place in Australia to protect the rights of people with disability, and links to further information and practical tools to support you to advocate for your rights.

-This factsheet provides and introduction to self-advocacy and practical tips to support children and young people to build their self-advocacy skills.
+This factsheet provides an introduction to self-advocacy and practical tips to support children and young people to build their self-advocacy skills.

 This factsheet provides an overview of 12 key executive functioning skills and the impact of executive function challenges on daily life.
 It provides practical strategies to support executive functioning.